 WHAT IS THE PRINCIPLE OF BREAST REDUCTION?

-The process of breast reduction depends on the volume to remove.
-The bigger it is the more important scar it may be.
-For small volumes, up to 300 g (about 2 cups), with a firm and elastic skin, the scar is limited to the periphery of the areola and a vertical line that goes from the bottom edge of the areola to the fold breast.
-In this case, the procedure is considered an aesthetic and cannot be supported by the Social Security.
+The process of breast reduction depends on the volume of glandular tissue to remove.
+The bigger the volume is, the more important the scar will be.
+For small volumes ─up to 300 g (about 2 cups)─, the scar is limited to the periphery of the areola and a vertical line that goes from the bottom edge of the areola to the fold breast.
+In this case, the procedure is considered an aesthetic one and cannot be supported by Social Security.
 For larger volumes, especially if one wishes to correct an associated ptosis, the scar goes with a splash horizontal under the breast fold that gives with the vertical line the shape of an inverted T.

 CONDITIONS AND INSTRUCTIONS

-Like breast implants, a pre-surgery radiograph and a mammography are requested before procedure.
+Similar to breast implants, a radiograph and a mammography are requested before breast reduction .